Understanding the system - Logistics extension

 - When a seller subscribes to a standard service/scheme, all related data or capabilities are automatically inherited into that account.

-- Note that a scheme is unique to a delivery partner, and an account is the combination of the scheme and the seller or company ID.
+- Note that a scheme is unique to a DP, and an account is the combination of the scheme and the seller or company ID.
 An account serves as a placeholder for the company ID, and all data related to serviceability, TAT, rate card, capabilities, etc., are stored against the scheme only.

 - In this scenario, the scheme-to-account relationship is one-to-many.